 To realize a sustainable growth organization, our Group is committed to developing human resources who are proactive in learning and bringing about change.
 In an era when the external environment is changing rapidly and it is difficult to find the right answers, it is important to create an organization where each employee can maximize their abilities.
 For new and young employees, we will shift to education that enhances individual expertise.
 Additionally, we will develop a platform that employees can access whenever they want to learn, and build a system that fully supports employees’ independent learning.

-From new employees to managers, we have established stratified education according to job classification and have set up an educational system of selective education in order to nurture the next generation of leaders at each level of the organization.
-In fiscal 2022, we reformed our internal education system, shifting from focusing on group training to selective training and creating a system that provides fair opportunities for those willing to learn.
-Specifically, we have established and begun operating an environment where online training is freely available.
-As we move forward, we aim to create a culture of self-directed learning by making it obligatory for employees to participate in online training programs while taking advantage of the benefits of online training, which can be taken without being restricted by schedule, time zone, or region.
+From new employees to managers, the DOWA Group has established stratified education according to job classification and have set up an educational system of selective education in order to nurture the next generation of leaders at each level of the organization.
+In fiscal 2022, we reformed our internal education system, shifting from focusing on group training to selective training.
+Specifically, we launched a selective education system with a high degree of freedom, to emphasize employees’ motivation to learn and create a culture of self-directed learning.

 In line with our human resources development policy, we have introduced selective education to provide fair opportunities for those who are willing to learn.
 Selective education allows all DOWA Group employees to learn in the areas they want to learn, when they want to learn and regardless of their location.
 A variety of content is available, including distance learning, e-learning, web-based English conversation and online training, to support employees' desire to learn.